Chichester Counselling Services

 Other areas of counselling I deal with

 We are a general counselling service, skilled to help with a wide variety of concerns.
-We can offer counselling from a few weeks up to three years, as appropriate.
+We can offer counselling from a few weeks up to three years maximum, as appropriate.

-Chichester Counselling is an independent registered charity and not-for-profit organisation: we receive no financial support from HM Government nor from the National Health Service.
-Our charitable aim is to provide affordable counselling that does not exclude anyone from accessing counselling on financial grounds alone.
+Chichester Counselling's charitable aim is to provide affordable counselling that does not exclude anyone from accessing counselling on financial grounds alone.

 Our address is the First Floor, 106-108 The Hornet, Chichester, West Sussex, PO19 7JR